HarshaTalap1474/HarshaTalap1474/README.md

 🚀 **Electronics & Telecommunication Engineer | Full-Stack Developer | IoT Builder**

 I’m a third-year B.E.
 EnTC student at **DYPCOE Akurdi** and a **Google Student Ambassador**.
-I build systems where **hardware meets software**—from scalable web apps to real-world IoT solutions.
+I build systems at the intersection of **hardware and software**—from scalable web applications to real-world IoT systems.

 > ⚡ *From voltage signals to user interfaces — I build the full stack of reality.*